Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 * Setups is ran before tests to get the environment into a test-ready state
 * The teardown is used to clean up after the tests to put the environment back into a pristine state
-* Some frameworks allow setups and teardowns before and after each individual test, others only after a group of tests
+* Some frameworks allow setups and tear-downs before and after each individual test, others only after a group of tests

 ## Hermetic Test pattern

-* Polar opposie of the Spaghetti pattern
+* Polar opposite of the Spaghetti pattern
 * Each test should be independent and self-sufficient.
-* Any dependancy on other tests or third-party services that cannot be controlled should be avoided at all costs
+* Any dependency on other tests or third-party services that cannot be controlled should be avoided at all costs
-* Its impossible to get a perfectly hermetically sealted test, but when a dependency on anything outside the test is detected, it should be removed as soon as possible
+* Its impossible to get a perfectly hermetically seated test, but when a dependency on anything outside the test is detected, it should be removed as soon as possible

 ### Advantages of the Hermetic test pattern

 * Clean start - Each test has a cleaned up environment to work in.
 This prevents accidental test pollution from previous tests
 * Resilience - Each test is responsible for its own environment
-* MOdular - Each test is standalone and can berearranged into smaller test suites such as smoke suite or can run as a standalone test
+* Modular - Each test is standalone and can be arranged into smaller test suites such as smoke suite or can run as a standalone test
-* Random run order practice - As they are not dependant on other tests, can be ran in any order
+* Random run order practice - As they are not dependent on other tests, can be ran in any order
 * Allows parallel testing - This can significantly reduce the runtime of the test suite

 ### Disadvantages of the Hermetic test pattern